HFAnalyticsLab/COVID19_care_homes/README.md

 * 10_sensitivity_MPI_post-release.R - sensitivity analysis only including permanent residents with an address match
 * Sensitivity_analyses.Rmd - creating visualisations for sensitivity analyses

+*Sensitivity anaylses*, excluding long spells or excluding admissinos/discharges where the patient did not have an MPI adress match to a care home, can be found in the html file in this folder.

 [SAS code](src/sprint_3_SAS) used to count the number of hospital admissions from care homes and hospital discharges to care homes (based on both MPI care home flags and SUS source of admission and discharge destination), and to flag long-term conditions based on inpatient diagnosis codes of the previous 3 years.

 * 01_ReplicateNHSMethodology - flags hospital admissions from care homes and hospital discharges to care homes